Editor’s Note: This story was first published in September and has been updated.

 Immigrant rights activists had said the attorneys general gave Trump what amounted to a false deadline, calling on the administration to stand its ground and keep the program in place.

-But on Tuesday, Trump administration officials said their hands were tied.
+But in September, Trump administration officials said their hands were tied.
 They described the program as unconstitutional and something they could not successfully defend in court.

 The term Dreamers comes from the proposed DREAM Act, which offered legal status in return for attending college or joining the military.
 It was first introduced in 2001.
 The latest version was voted down in the Senate in December 2010.